dotnet/docs/docs/standard/microservices-architecture/multi-container-microservice-net-applications/implement-api-gateways-with-ocelot.md

 At this point, you could have a single Ocelot API Gateway (ASP.NET Core WebHost) using one or [multiple merged configuration.json files](http://ocelot.readthedocs.io/en/latest/features/configuration.html#merging-configuration-files) or you can also store the [configuration in a Consul KV store](http://ocelot.readthedocs.io/en/latest/features/configuration.html#store-configuration-in-consul).

-But as introduced in the architecture and design section, if you really want to have autonomous microservices it might be better to split that single monolithic API Gateway into multiple API Gateways and/or BFF (Backend for Frontend).
+But as introduced in the architecture and design sections, if you really want to have autonomous microservices, it might be better to split that single monolithic API Gateway into multiple API Gateways and/or BFF (Backend for Frontend).
 For that purpose, let’s see how to implement that approach with Docker containers.

 ### Using a single Docker container image to run multiple different API Gateway / BFF container types